 Preparation for Law School

-There is no particular major or curriculum that is required for admission to and success in law school.
+There is no particular major or curriculum that is required for admission to law school.
 An entering class typically represents 40 or 45 different majors.
-The majors most commonly found in our entering classes are political science, history, economics, English, psychology, and philosophy.
+The majors most commonly found in our entering class are political science, history, economics, English, psychology, and philosophy.
 Some atypical majors that we think provide particularly good training for law school are computer science, mathematics, classics, and physics.
-Usually, ten percent of the entering class has majored in a "hard" science.
+Typically ten percent of the entering class has majored in a "hard" science.

 Because we seek curricula that are both broad and deep, we also recommend that you take challenging courses in your chosen core field and that you branch out and test yourself in areas outside your comfort zone.
 Classes that give you experience with close reading of texts, detailed analysis, logical reasoning, and extensive writing are always helpful.

 As with majors, we have no pre-conceived list of “best extracurricular activities.”
 You should pursue the areas that interest you.
-Although as a general matter we like to see some evidence of involvement and engagement in something outside one’s studies, we have no particular preference for the type of activity.
+Although in general we like to see some evidence of involvement and engagement in something outside of academic studies, we have no particular preference for the type of activity.

 We advise students to focus their interests and work to obtain a leadership role in whatever activities they pursue.
 We are looking for the quality of your extracurricular activity, not the sheer quantity of your memberships in clubs or groups.

-It is always best to answer questions concerning your disciplinary record fully and openly, and to provide an explanation.
-The Admissions Committee reviews both the factual disciplinary record and how the applicant addresses his or her record.
+It is always best to answer questions concerning your disciplinary record fully and openly, and to provide a detailed explanation.

-Yes.
-Each application is thoroughly reviewed, and Admission Committee members take all factors into account.
-We do not make any automatic decisions to offer or deny admissions solely on numerical scores.
+Yes, each application is thoroughly reviewed, and all of the components of your application will be considered.
+We do not make any decisions based solely on numerical scores.